lordmathis/llamactl/docs/quick-start.md

      - **Additional Options**: Backend-specific parameters

     !!! tip "Auto-Assignment"
-        Llamactl automatically assigns ports from the configured port range (default: 8000-9000) and generates API keys if authentication is enabled.
+        Llamactl automatically assigns ports from the configured port range (default: 8000-9000) and manages API keys if authentication is enabled.
 You typically don't need to manually specify these values.

     !!! note "Remote Node Deployment"
         If you have configured remote nodes in your configuration file, you can select which node to deploy the instance to.
 This allows you to distribute instances across multiple machines.
 See the [Configuration](configuration.md#remote-node-configuration) guide for details on setting up remote nodes.